More Than 50,000 Displaced By Clashes In Northern Ethiopia: UN - UrduPoint

 Under a peace deal between Prime Minister Abiy Ahmed's government and Tigrayan authorities, Amhara forces -- which backed Federal troops during the conflict -- were due to withdraw from Raya Alamata after the agreement was signed in Pretoria in November 2022.

-Neither the federal government nor Tigrayan authorities responded to AFP requests for information.
+Neither the federal government nor Tigrayan authorities responded to AFP requests for information and the identity of the fighters involved remains unclear.
 It is impossible to verify the situation on the ground independently as media access to northern Ethiopia is heavily restricted.

-Reports of the fighting have sparked alarm among the international community, with the embassies of several nations including the United States, Japan, Britain and France on Saturday calling for dialogue and urging the "de-escalation and protection of civilians".

-During the war, Amhara forces occupied and remained in control of western Tigray, a disputed region that is claimed by both regions.

 Recent Stories